Mundhum

 Sirijonga

-Te-ongsi Sirijonga, the cultural hero who revived the Limbu script to preserve Mundhum.
-Considered a martyr and savior of Kirati literary heritage.
+Te-ongsi Sirijonga, the cultural hero who revived the Limbu script to preserve Mundhum — martyr and saviour of Kirati literary heritage.

 Srishti Mundhum

-The creation narrative — describing the origin of the universe from primordial void through stages: elements, vegetation, animals, and finally humans.
+The creation narrative — the origin of the universe from primordial void, through stages of element, vegetation, animal, and finally human.

 Migration Mundhum

-Accounts of how Kirati peoples migrated to their homeland in eastern Nepal, preserving the memory of ancestral journeys and the establishment of communities.
+Accounts of how Kirati peoples migrated to their homeland in eastern Nepal, preserving ancestral journeys and the founding of communities.

 Thungsap Mundhum